thoughtram/blog/_posts/2017-11-27-custom-overlays-with-angulars-cdk-part-two.md

   - material
 author: dominic_elm
 related_posts:
+  - Custom Overlays with Angular's CDK
+  - Easy Dialogs with Angular Material
+  - Custom themes with Angular Material
+  - A web animations deep dive with Angular
+  - Angular Master Class - Redux and ngrx
+  - Three things you didn't know about the AsyncPipe
 related_videos:
+  - '175255006'
+  - '193524896'
+  - '189792758'
+  - '189785428'
+  - '175218351'
+  - '189618526'

 ---

 In a [previous post](/angular/2017/11/20/custom-overlays-with-angulars-cdk.html) we have layed the foundation for our custom overlay.
 To recap, we wanted to build a Google Drive-like custom overlay that looks and feels much like the one built for [MachineLabs](https://machinelabs.ai/editor/rJQrQ5wjZ/1506415557004-HkTTQ5Dob?file=ml.yaml&tab=outputs&preview=-KuyslgjIn7kSpuc6pDZ).
 Let's have a look at a preview: